sciZer0/newdiscoveries/c/README.md

 Or in other words,

-* Work is any activity of Organism that requires Energy (some resource)
+Work is any activity of Organism that requires Energy (some resource)
-* Work is any activity of Organism that is reducing Energy (some resource)

 On the other hand,

 > ### Energy is the resource for Organism to be doing Work.